gocodeup/rest-blog/src/main/resources/curriculum/v-security/19-implementing-oauth.md

 Be sure to pay **close attention** to details in this lesson.
 Naming, placement, and ordering are paramount!

+## The following is a feature list to be implemented in your application

+### FEA-11: As a validated user, I can create, edit and delete posts.

+### FEA-12: As an anonymous user, I can neither create, edit, nor delete posts.

+### FEA-13: As an ADMIN user, I have full access to create, edit, and delete any posts.

+---
 ## TODO: Create the Resource Owner

 ### 1. Let's drop a few dependencies into our `pom.xml`: